 Especially smaller sites with less traffic use Let’s Encrypt

-The biggest disadvantage of Let's Encrypt compared to fee-based certification authorities is still the very limited choice of certificates.
+The biggest disadvantage of Let’s Encrypt compared to fee-based certification authorities is still the very limited choice of certificates.
 This is because the US certification authority currently only offers one type of certificate: a domain-validated certificate.
-Extended functions, such as the famous green address line and extended validations - e.g. of a company or an organization - are currently not possible with Let's Encrypt.
-Of course, this does not mean that Let's Encrypt certificates are less secure, just that their range of functions is limited.
+Extended functions, such as the famous green address line and extended validations – e.g. of a company or organisation – are currently not possible with Let’s Encrypt.
+Of course, this does not mean that Let’s Encrypt certificates are less secure, just that their range of functions is limited.

-As a result, it is mainly smaller sites that use Let's Encrypt, which can easily do without extended validation.
-The w3techs data clearly shows that Let's Encrypt is currently mainly used by sites with low to medium traffic.
+As a result, it is mainly smaller sites that use Let’s Encrypt, which can easily do without extended validation.
+The w3techs data clearly shows that Let’s Encrypt is currently primarily used by sites with low to medium traffic.
 The biggest players on the market, on the other hand, tend to serve sites with average traffic.
-This is because these certification authorities are profit-oriented companies that logically want to attract the large and therefore high-volume sites as customers.
+This is because these certification authorities are profit-orientated companies that logically want to attract the large and therefore high-volume sites as customers.

 Conclusion: In my opinion, Let’s Encrypt still has huge potential

 For a look into the crystal ball, the data on the sites with SSL certificates is less interesting than the sites that do not yet have an SSL certificate.
-According to w3techs, this is 30.8 percent of sites.
+According to w3techs, this is 30.8 per cent of sites.
 Although the reasons for the lack of an SSL certificate for these sites are not broken down, I believe that for a good percentage of them, the costs in combination with the technical hurdles are probably the main obstacles.

-Both are now greatly simplified by Let's Encrypt and its integration into user interfaces, e.g. in the dashboards of hosting providers.
-The more the Californian initiative becomes known, the smaller the number of sites that do not have an SSL certificate is likely to become.
+Both are now greatly simplified by Let’s Encrypt and its integration into user interfaces, e.g. in the dashboards of hosting providers.
+The more the Californian initiative becomes known, the smaller the number of websites that do not have an SSL certificate is likely to become.

 Do you already use a Let’s Encrypt certificate or have you had experience with it?
 Share your knowledge with us and other users.
 As the sys admin of Raidboxes, I am also happy to answer your questions about SSL.